radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 | 0x27       |      39    |   0x3f   |      63    | 1 | 1 | 1 |

 *User solder bridges A0-A2 are used to program zeros and are binary coded.
 So the default address without any solder bridges is is either 0x27 (39) or 0x3F (63).

+The content of the LCD messages may be viewed with the 'l" command, and LCDs may be loaded with the 'L' command.

 # Monitoring Midi Messages
 Use 'midisnoop' to monitor messages sent between the keyboard/pedalboard and the computer.
 Select Alsa unless you have Jack configured.